 There will be no calling hours.

-For those who wish, the family suggests that memorial donations be made to Central New Hampshire VNA & Hospice, 780 North Main St., Laconia, NH 03246.
+In lieu of flowers, contributions can be made to Central New Hampshire VNA & Hospice, 780 North Main Street, Laconia, NH 03246.